deviodigital/cleanblog/README.md

 The beauty is in it's mininmalism.
 No exhaustive set of features to customize before being able to write.

 It works immediately on upload.
 Yet, I did want to give some options in the Customizer that would allow you to make the theme uniquely your own.

+**Recommended:** Download a use the [Clean Blog child theme](https://github.com/deviodigital/cleanblog-child) when customizing your website, so you can keep the main *Clean Blog* theme up-to-date without overriding your edits.

 ## Live Demo &amp; Release Notes